why Tenet Healthcare Corporation [THC] is a Good Choice for Investors After New Price Target of $32.12

-Tenet Healthcare Corporation [NYSE: THC] stock went on an upward path that rose over 3.31% on Monday, amounting to a one-week price decrease of less than -4.77%.
-Over the last 12 months, THC stock dropped by -17.65%.
-The one-year Tenet Healthcare Corporation stock forecast points to a potential upside of 37.83.
-The average equity rating for THC stock is currently 2.60, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $2.07 billion, with 103.64 million shares outstanding and 102.81 million shares in the current float.
-Compared to the average trading volume of 2.47M shares, THC stock reached a trading volume of 2383006 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 2.52M shares, THC reached a trading volume of 2447487 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for THC shares is $32.12 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on THC stock is a recommendation set at 2.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.